 Audit has a key role to play in restoring trust in business.

 Businesses, governmental organisations, charities and enterprises of all shapes and sizes have an important role to play in fostering sustainable growth, investment and job creation.
 Their success affects all of our futures.

 That success depends partly on trust.
 The trust of those that provide capital, resources or labour.
 The trust of customers.
 The trust in those that govern organisations and of those that regulate them.
 Ultimately the trust of society.
 Trust is a precious thing, particularly in difficult times: easily lost and hard to restore.

-Take a look at our new approach and at the other Restoring Trust articles and tell us what you think.
+Read more about The audit report journey and our other Restoring Trust articles and tell us what you think.
 By doing so, you will help shape the future of audit and of corporate reporting.

-Tony Cates - Partner and Head of International Markets & Government, KPMG in the UK
+Tony Cates - Partner, KPMG in the UK